 What is HIPAA compliant cloud storage?

-Simply put, HIPAA compliant cloud storage is a cloud storage solution that meets the security and privacy requirements of the Health Insurance Portability and Accountability Act (HIPAA).
+Simply put, HIPAA compliant cloud storage is a cloud file storage solution that meets the security and privacy requirements of the Health Insurance Portability and Accountability Act (HIPAA).

 This means that as a health organization, you are protecting patient data from unauthorized access, and that it can only be accessed by authorized personnel.
-Using HIPAA compliant cloud storage makes it easy to share patient information with other health providers, which can be really helpful in cases of emergency.
+Using cloud-based HIPAA compliant file storage makes it easy to share patient information with other health providers, which can be really helpful in cases of emergency.

 According to the HIPAA regulations, an entity must sign an agreement with any business associate they work with that may come into contact with patient health information.
 These agreements are popularly known as BAAs (Business Associate Agreements).